What Are You Grateful For?

 But practicing gratitude can show us that no matter what our challenges and struggles are, we can still find things to be grateful for.
 It’s Both/And!

 As we wrap up, I wanted to share this inspiring quote from Rudolf Steiner, the founder of Waldorf education.
-Steiner said

 “One can develop love in the best possible way through gratitude.”